jubitaneja/artifact-cgo/README.md

 **Estimated Time**

-To give you an idea on evaluation time, for testing SPEC CPU 2017 benchmark for precision testing experiment, it takes a minimum of ~8 hours to a maximum of ~40 hours for one dataflow fact, on a machine with two 28-core Xeon processors.
+To give you an idea on evaluation time to test SPEC CPU 2017 benchmark for precision testing experiment, it takes a minimum of ~8 hours to a maximum of ~40 hours for one dataflow fact, on a machine with two 28-core Xeon processors.